-2 Valuing People: a new strategy for learning disability for the 21st century - a White Paper.
+&lt;sup>2 Valuing People: a new strategy for learning disability for the 21st century - a White Paper.
 London: Department of Health 2001

-3 Valuing People Now: a new three-year strategy for people with learning disabilities.
+&lt;sup>3 Valuing People Now: a new three-year strategy for people with learning disabilities.
 London: Department of Health, 2009

-4 British Institute for Human Rights and Department of Health, Human Rights in Healthcare - a framework for local action, 2007
+&lt;sup>4 British Institute for Human Rights and Department of Health, Human Rights in Healthcare - a framework for local action, 2007

-- Autonomy people who use services can exercise the maximum amount of choice and control possible - in care planning, in their individual care and treatment, in service development, in their relationships with others such as family and friends and as citizens beyond the health and social care services that they are using. - Right to life people who use services will have their right to life protected and respected by the health and social care services that they use. - Staff rights and empowerment staff working in health and social care have their human rights protected and respected, including being encouraged to freely speak up about concerns and have these considered, being free from unlawful workplace discrimination, harassment, bullying or violence and being supported and empowered to promote the human rights of people using their service.
+- Respect people who use services are valued as individuals and are listened to, and what is important to them is viewed as important by the service.
+People acting on behalf of others, such as family and friends are also valued and listened to. - Equality people who use services do not experience discrimination and have their needs met, including on the grounds of age, disability, gender, race, religion and belief, sexual orientation, gender reassignment and pregnancy and maternity status.
+This includes looking at the needs of people who may experience multiple discrimination or disadvantage on more than one ground. - Dignity people who use services are always treated in a humanitarian way with compassion and in a way that values them as a human being. - Autonomy people who use services can exercise the maximum amount of choice and control possible in care planning, in their individual care and treatment, in service development, in their relationships with others such as family and friends and as citizens beyond the health and social care services that they are using. - Right to life people who use services will have their right to life protected and respected by the health and social care services that they use. - Staff rights and empowerment staff working in health and social care have their human rights protected and respected, including being encouraged to freely speak up about concerns and have these considered, being free from unlawful workplace discrimination, harassment, bullying or violence and being supported and empowered to promote the human rights of people using their service.